pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 - Set EnableNoise to zero, there shouldn't be any objects from the noise folder on the scene.
 - Set EnableNoise to one, the objects from noise folder should be placed on the scene.
 - Test if rest of the options work according to description in *README->Essential Academy parameters->Reset Parameters*

+## Escape button
+- Open one of the simulation scenes in *Scenes* folder.
+- Press `escape` button.
+- The main menu scene should open.
+- Go to *settings* and select a different scene.
+- Press *start*.
+- The scene should open.
+- Test `wasd` controls.

 ## Optional functionality
 - Remove *Aura 2* folder